Concerned about a child or young person? Call 0345 603 7627

-Sexual abuse involves forcing or persuading a child to take part in sexual activities whether or not the child is aware of what is happening.
+Child sexual abuse involves forcing or persuading a child to take part in sexual activities whether or not the child is aware of what is happening.
 This includes physical contact sexual assaults as well as exposing children to sexual materials or acts.
 Children can be sexually abused over the internet.

-Since 2015 it has been a criminal offence to sexually communicate with a child.
 Grooming children relates to building a relationship of trust with a child for the purposes of manipulating, exploiting or abusing them.
 Children who experience sexual abuse are usually abused by someone they know, such as a family member or trusted adult (90%).
 Also, 30% of child sexual abuse victims are abused by another child.
 Harmful sexual behaviour by children is explored further below.

 It is widely accepted that perpetrators will usually go through four steps in order to sexually abuse a child.
 David Finkelhor developed the ‘Four Preconditions Model’ in 1986.
 The Lucy Faithfull Foundation have explained this further.